-“The Rodneys” are held nearly every Monday during the academic calendar in the center’s William O. Brown Seminar Room (Rm 505), from noon to 1:30 pm.
+“The Rodneys” are held nearly every Monday during the academic calendar in the center’s William O. Brown Seminar Room (Rm 505), from 12:15 pm to 2:00 pm.
 For the title of the next lecture, check our website calendar, sign up for our Weekly Brief email, or download the schedule for the current semester below.

 Some past lectures are available on podcasts in iTunes.